 These companies that arise and others that are growing must constantly make decisions and, as previously stated, we provide market information, forecasts in all time horizons, probabilities of forecasts and optimisation.
 These are key factors that a strategic consultancy must provide in order to value and manage the photovoltaic assets.

 In this way our services go beyond forecasts.
-We help our clients to interact with each other by contacting developers, manufacturers, banks, investment funds, consultants, marketers and large consumers.
+We help our clients to interact with each other by contacting developers, manufacturers, banks, investment funds, consultants, retailers and large consumers.
 We also carry out optimisation and feasibility studies of hybrid renewable systems with battery storage, to make the most of the energy produced.

 How important are AleaSoft’s forecasts for those who need to invest, build a photovoltaic or wind farm or buy electricity through a PPA [power purchase agreement, bilateral electricity purchase agreement]?